jkeab/codepath_assignment/README.md

 Vulnerability #1: SQLi

 Description: The salesperson.php page is vulnerable to a time-based blind SQLi attack.
 Using the query: "id=1' and if(1=1,sleep(4),1)%20--+", the MySQL db sleeps for 4 seconds before processing the GET request.
 1=1 is a tautology and thus evaluates to True, the execution of the sleep timer indicates that the result of the query is true.
+An attacker can use this vulnerability to gain information on the db depending on whether or not the db returns with a delay.

 <img src="blue-vuln1.gif">